Download • Help • Features • Gallery

-* Discover a wealth of Apple II software (in DSK, PO, DO, WOZ, NIB, 2MG, and HDV formats) in an easy-to-navigate environment.
+* Discover a wealth of Apple II software (in DSK, D13, PO, DO, Applesauce WOZ, NIB, 2MG, and HDV formats) in an easy-to-navigate environment.

-* Learn to code in pioneering educational languages (Applesoft BASIC, LOGO, 6502 Assembler) with features such as editors and a reverse-debugger.
+* Learn to code in pioneering educational languages (Applesoft BASIC, Apple Logo II, 6502 Assembler) with features such as code editors and a reverse-debugger.

-* Write new programs or enhance classic ones with parallel-tasking control programs, and modern functions and commands such as 3D graphics modes and camera movement.
+* Write new programs or enhance classic ones with parallel-tasking control programs, and modern functions and commands such as 3D graphics modes (such as vectors n Logo and Applesoft voxel arrays) and camera movement.